Chuck Prophet ‘¡Let Freedom Ring!’ Album Review

 Prophet should be a major star, and yet he probably is destined to remain a niche figure: as talented as Warren Zevon and just as quirky.
 If you love Zevon, Dylan, and Lucinda Williams, you owe it to yourself to listen to Chuck Prophet.

-Upon its 2010 release, Chuck referred to Let Freedom Ring! as “a political album for non-political people”.
+Upon its 2010 release, Chuck referred to ¡Let Freedom Ring! as “a political album for non-political people”.
 It was recorded in Mexico in 2009 inside a studio that was state-of-the-art fifty years ago.
 The songs are fresh, the lyrics are alive with unforgettable imagery, and the music is as sticky as anything going on in any genre.
 It‘s a mix of hard-driving rock and roll, exquisite balladeering, and daring country somewhat reminiscent of Lyle Lovett: more than the sum of its parts and as potent a mix of styles as I‘ve heard in years.
-It‘s one of the few albums from the past five years or so that hasn’t lost its place in the constant rotation of the new and old on my playlist.
+It‘s one of the few albums from the past fifteen years or so that hasn’t lost a place in the constant rotation of the new and old on my playlists.

-Standout tracks, beyond the instant classic “Leave The Window Open” include the title track as well as “You and Me Baby (Holding On)” and the memorable “Barely Exist”, both of which chronicle the life and hard times of the less fortunate who have suffered greatly during the 2008 economic downturn that continues its disastrous effects even seven years later.
+Standout tracks, beyond the instant classic “Leave The Window Open” include the title track as well as “You and Me Baby (Holding On)” and the memorable “Barely Exist”, both of which chronicle the life and hard times of the less fortunate who have suffered greatly during the 2008 economic downturn that continued its disastrous effects for years.
 I take it this is what he means by his self-proclaimed political stance on this album.

 Get this record.
-You won‘t regret it but you may find yourself searching out as much of the rest of the Chuck Prophet catalogue as you can get your hands on.
-He‘s that good.
+You won‘t regret it, and you will probably find yourself searching out as much of the rest of the Chuck Prophet catalogue as you can locate, including his most recent album entitled Wake The Dead: another great recording in an impressive catalogue.

 Brian Miller

 Brian Miller is the Editor of Vivascene, which he founded in 2010.
-A former record/audio store owner, print executive and business writer, he is devoted to vinyl records, diverse genres of music, guitar practice and b&w photography.
-He lives in White Rock, BC, Canada.
+A former record/audio store owner, print executive and business writer, Brian is also a classical guitarist and avid photographer.
+He lives in White Rock, British Columbia, Canada.

 Leave a Reply